Best sea sickness tablets

 If you’re looking for relief when you travel by boat, sea sickness tablets may be recommended by your pharmacist.
 Over-the-counter medicines such as promethazine teoclate or cinnarizine are often suggested for those who feel nauseous when they travel.

 Antihistamines are also sometimes used to treat symptoms of seasickness.
 These are thought to work by blocking H1 receptors in the area of the brain responsible for nausea.
-Some sea sickness pills make people feel drowsy and interfere with other medications, so it’s important to consult a professional before taking them.
-It is also essential to get medical advice if you are pregnant or breastfeeding.
+Some sea sickness pills make people feel drowsy and interfere with other medications, so it’s important to talk to a helathcare professional before taking them.
+It's also essential to get medical advice if you're pregnant or breastfeeding.

 Are there any other sea sickness remedies I could try?